Dan Geschwind, MD, PhD

 Laura Ranum is Professor of Molecular Genetics and Microbiology, and Director of the Center for NeuroGenetics.
 Her laboratory uses human genetics to define the molecular causes of neurological disorders (such as ataxia) and mouse models to understand how these mutations cause neurons in the brain to die.

-Marc Tessier-Lavigne is President and the Carson Family Professor of the Rockefeller University.
-His laboratory investigates nerve cell responses to injury and the mechanisms underlying nerve cell death with the goal of developing therapies for brain injury and neurodegenerative disease.
+Formerly President of the Rockefeller University, Marc Tessier-Lavigne was named President of Stanford University in 2016.
+He is a pioneering neuroscientist in the areas of nerve cell responses to injury and the mechanisms underlying nerve cell death with the goal of developing therapies for brain injury and neurodegenerative disease.

-Ryan Watts is Director of Neuroscience at Genentech.
-His group is pursuing two broad areas of translational and basic research: establishment and maintenance of the blood-brain barrier, with a focus on the ability of large molecules to transverse this physiological barrier; and developing potential therapeutics for Alzheimer’s disease and elucidating the nature of this disease by pursing a molecular understanding of genetic discoveries.
+Ryan Watts is co-founder of Denali Therapeutics, and serves as President and CEO.
+Previously he was Director of Neuroscience at Genentech where his group pursued two broad areas of translational and basic research: establishment and maintenance of the blood-brain barrier, with a focus on the ability of large molecules to transverse this physiological barrier; and developing potential therapeutics for Alzheimer’s disease and elucidating the nature of this disease by pursing a molecular understanding of genetic discoveries.